Paul C. McKasty: the Legend, the Tragedy, the Story of an Era

-It may sound overly dramatic, but a simple train ride from the Bronx to the rival Queen borough could put you in harm’s way.
+Although Paul C and Ultra weren’t involved in the Bridge Wars beef, the terse atmosphere surrounding the conflict could have proved problematic.
+It may sound overly dramatic, but a simple train ride from the Bronx to the rival Queens borough could put you in harm’s way.
 “The fact that Paul and Ced Gee worked together on all this Ultra stuff is such a fascinating and under-the-radar thing in terms of what was going on in the culture at that time,” says best-selling Go The Fuck To Sleep author, Barry scriptwriter, and Paul C fan Adam Mansbach.
 “The dominant beef of that era was BDP and the Juice Crew.
 Behind the scenes of this whole Queens/Bronx shit, one producer is taking the train to the other one’s borough to work .”

 “My man Paul C, he got the bass pumpin.’” –Ced Gee